By using the filters you ensure automatic processing of incoming emails according to the given conditions.

 Change of priority is done either by using the Filter actions menu, or (better yet) by mouse dragging.

-- When redirecting emails from a sender who uses an SPF record (SPF records and forwarded messages), on his post server, where it’s then being checked, the emails may be rejected by the recipient.
+), on his post server, where it’s then being checked, the emails may be rejected by the recipient.
 The reason for this is that the envelope address of the sender is not being transcribed during the redirecting.
-The solution for this is to set up the following filter (type @ into the From field)
+The solution for this is to set up the following filter (type @

-- Anti-spam setting has the Deliver into SPAM folder option on.
+- The message is evaluated as spam and the anti-spam setting has the Deliver into SPAM folder option on.
 This is causes the anti-spam filter being used before the user filters.

 - The mailbox has set forward messages without copy on server - the message is not delivered into the mailbox, therefore filters cannot be applied.